A faster, unified way to manage Azure Local clusters

 Beyond core compute and cluster operations, the Azure Local Management Tool delivers insight across storage, networking, and platform services:

-- Remote log viewer: browse and read log files directly from cluster nodes without leaving the UI
+• Remote log viewer: Browse and read log files directly from cluster nodes without leaving the UI, exposes common logs needed to troubleshoot deployment, arc agent, arc extensions etc.

 All of this information is designed to be accessible without sacrificing performance or clarity.